Swiss parliament stalls progress of U.S. tax deal

-ZURICH Switzerland's lower house of parliament has stalled a government bid to protect the country's banks from criminal charges in the United States for helping wealthy Americans to evade tax.
+ZURICH Switzerland's lower house of parliament has stalled the government's bid to protect the country's banks from criminal charges in the United States for helping wealthy Americans to evade tax.

-The lawmakers refused to address a bill aimed at allowing banks to sidestep strict Swiss secrecy laws by disclosing their U.S. dealings with prosecutors, helping them to strike deals expected to include fines that could cost the industry as much as $10 billion (6.3 billion pounds).
+The lawmakers refused to address a bill aimed at allowing banks to sidestep strict Swiss secrecy laws by disclosing their U.S. dealings with prosecutors, helping them to strike deals expected to include fines that could cost the industry as much as $10 billion.

 Banks will not be allowed to hand over client names, but the proposal would give them a one-year window to hand over information including names of third parties such as accountants and tax lawyers, which should be sufficient for U.S. officials to identify tax dodgers.

 The lower house voted by a large majority not to discuss the legislation, referring it back to the upper house.
-The move means the draft law is increasingly unlikely to be fast-tracked before the end of parliament's summer session on Friday.
+The move gives the government less time to fast-track the draft law before the end of parliament's summer session on Friday.

-A committee of lawmakers from the upper house, set to address the bill again on Wednesday, issued a statement acknowledging the situation's urgency and saying they were in favour of Swiss banks making amends for wrong-doing.

-Swiss economy minister Johann Schneider-Ammann told Swiss radio SRF: "Everybody, from left to right, from the government to parliament, is making efforts and we will find a solution."
-He said it was important to convey this message to the United States.

 Swiss parliament's lower house may be given a second chance to debate the law before the weekend, but a second refusal to address the bill this week would kill it and raise the prospect of the United States indicting banks.